gtesei/fast-furious/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat)](http://badges.mit-license.org)
 [![Badges](http://img.shields.io/:badges-4/4-ff6799.svg)](https://github.com/badges/badgerbadgerbadger)

+“*We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%.
+A good programmer will not be lulled into complacency by such reasoning, he will be wise to look carefully at the critical code; but only after that code has been identified.*” - Donald Knuth.

 ## 1. What is it?
   fast-furiuos gathers code (**R, Matlab/Octave, Python**), models and meta-models I needed in my Machine Learning Lab but I didn't found on the shelf.